-2. Consulting Fee
+2. Administration/Maintenance Fee

-If the trust is funded with over \$30,000, and is authorized for disbursements, we charge a Consulting Fee.
+If the trust is funded with over \$30,000, and is authorized for disbursements, we charge an Administration Fee.
 If disbursements are deferred, we charge a Maintenance Fee.

-If the trust is funded with under \$30,000, and is authorized for disbursements, we use a sliding scale to assess either the Consulting Fee or a Maintenance Fee based on the account balance.
+If the trust is funded with under \$30,000, and is authorized for disbursements, we use a sliding scale to assess either the Administration Fee or a Maintenance Fee based on the account balance.